francesctr4/SplitScreen/index.md

 ### Four Screens
 ![FOUR_SCREENS](https://user-images.githubusercontent.com/99948892/227045355-35c6e569-ca34-409d-8882-1036e3aeef22.png)

 # Possible Improvements

 ## Problems of this implementation in SDL2

+Number of screens and their position is hardcoded.
+Four players appear regardless of how many cameras there are.
+There's a little visual bug on the edges of the cameras if you pay attention to it.

 ## Features you could add to your Split Screen

+Ability to change screen display mode mid-game.
+Render line, circle and text taking into account viewport margins.
+An algorithm that makes n screens for n players
+Can you think of anything else? :D

 # Conclusions

 ## Advantages of the Split Screen

+Players can see where the other players are.
+Only one console needed.
+Only one copy of the game needed.
+No need for internet access.
+No internet connection problems.

 ## Disadvantages of the Split Screen

+Smaller screens.
+Performance issues.
+More distraction, especially from game sounds.
+Lower active resolution for each player.

 # References